Anacharsis Cloots: Revolution

 On the breaking out of the Revolution, Cloots returned in 1789 to Paris, thinking the opportunity favorable for establishing his dream of a universal family of nations.
 On 19 June 1790 he appeared at the bar of the National Constituent Assembly at the head of thirty-six foreigners, and, in the name of this embassy of the human race, declared that the world adhered to the Declaration of the Rights of Man and of the Citizen.
 After this, he was known as the orator of the human race, by which title he called himself, dropping that of baron, and substituting for his baptismal names the pseudonym of Anacharsis, from Jean-Jacques Barthélemy's famous philosophical romance Travels of Anacharsis the Younger in Greece.

 In 1792 he placed 12,000 livres at the disposal of the French Republic for the arming of forty or fifty fighters in the cause of man against tyranny (see French Revolutionary Wars).
-After the riots of 10 August he became an even more prominent supporter of new ideas, and declared himself "the personal enemy of Jesus Christ", abjuring all revealed religions.
+After the riots of 10 August he became an even more prominent supporter of new ideas.
+Some authors have erroneously perpetuated the claim that Cloots had declared himself "the personal enemy of Jesus Christ", abjuring all revealed religions,.
+However, as Roland Mortier has shown, this statement is nowhere to be found in his writings or speeches.
+The false claim that Cloots had called himself "personal enemy of Jesus Christ" likely stems from an apocryphal epithet ironically given to him following his death, which was then later propagated by counter-revolutionaries until it entered in the works of historians.